-In this tropical fish diseases and treatment guide we’ll help you identify and possible signs of danger and help you find the most suitable treatment for you tropical fish.
+In this tropical fish diseases and treatment guide we’ll help you identify the possible signs of danger and help you find the most suitable treatment for your tropical fish.

 The earliest sign that I get, that all is not well in my aquarium, is when the fish start to behave abnormally.
 Either they become overactive, swimming around in bursts, rubbing themselves with the rocks and stones or getting very quiet, almost lifeless.
 But soon enough there are visible signs on their bodies, some discoloration, deformation or protrusion on the skin.